oh2mp/esp32_ruuvicollector/README.md

 ## Portal mode

-You can connect a switch between GPIO32 and GND.
-If the pin is grounded, the ESP32 starts portal mode.
+If the GPIO0 is grounded (same as BOOT button is pressed), the ESP32 starts portal mode.
-The pin can be also changed from the code, see row `#define APREQUEST 32`
+The pin can be also changed from the code, see row `#define APREQUEST 0`

 In the start of portal mode the ESP32 is listening 10 seconds for new tags.
 During that period the onboard LED is lit and WiFi AP is not listening yet.